AmbireTech/adex-protocol/README.md

 There are a few ways to mitigate that in AdEx:

-1) Traditional ad tech methods, such as IP whitelists/blacklists;
+1) Traditional adtech methods, such as IP whitelists/blacklists;
 2) The SDK has to send each event to each validator, and they will keep an internal ledger of IPs events came from and impose a limit;
 3) Requiring a proof of work challenge to be solved in order to submit a click/impression message, therefore making it more expensive than the reward you'd get for the corresponding event;
 4) The SDK allows publishers to vouch for users of their website/app, for example if a user registers on your website and verifies a valid phone number; that allows users to gain reputation as "real" users, and therefore more conservative advertisers may define in their campaigns to only target users above a certain threshold;